MTLRO/Roman-Number-Validator-Without-Regex/README.md

 The main function simply iterates through the string and applies this helper function until an invalidating condition is met or the end of the string is reached.

+My next step is to change the way the bannedLetters array works.
+The issue is that letters are added to the array even If they are already in it.
+My idea is to make the array contain a bit for each letter.
+(1 = banned, 0 = not banned).
+This way there no duplicate letters are added.